brettmarl/wct-status/hiker_reports.md

 With the 2025 lightstation closures, there will be fewer official updates this year.
 We’re hoping the hiker community will help fill the gap — please use hiker reports to share trail conditions and report anything you notice.

+## 03 MAY - TRAIL CONDITION
+Location: 39

+Downed trees on forest routes between Dare and Chin.
+RL

+---

 ## 03 MAY - OTHER
 Location: 53